curiousmarkingsco/appSage/app/js/editor/components/README.md

   </div>
 `;

-appSageComponents['rotatingQuotes'].html_template = myHtmlTemplate;
+// Free and premium components are flattened into the `appSageComponents` object appSageComponents['rotatingQuotes'].html_template = myHtmlTemplate;
 ```

 ### 4. Declare your form to be added to the editor sidebar

+Seen in exclusively the editor:

 **Recommended**: Add the data-attribute `data-initialized="false"` that is then set to `true` once the form has loaded on the sidebar.
 This is because the component may be in a state that has diverged from the original state.
 Your form initializer will need to know whether or not it is doing a fresh setup, or needs to pull existing data from the page.